 Individuals who reach these thresholds of impairment and their family members are encouraged to explore paratransit, specialized supportive transportation that may be available through their regional transportation authorities, or community-based Supplemental Transportation Programs (STPs).
 STPs are designed to fill in the gaps where public transportation may not be sufficient in meeting transportation needs.

 Many programs are volunteer driver only, while others are a combination of volunteer and paid drivers.
 The Beverly Foundation recently posted a map on their website that identifies STPs across the nation.
-In addition, ITNAmerica also has a map of their affiliates.

 Start early and learn your options